There's one thing all ecommerce stores can agree on: the last couple of years have brought new challenges, especially around the holidays.

 - Offering gift cards for last-minute shoppers

-By now, you've (hopefully!) created your 2019 promotional calendar, along with the website changes you're making, like:
+By now, you've likely finished your 2021 Black Friday, Cyber Monday, and December promotional calendar (or are in the midst of finalizing it), along with the website changes you're making, like:

 - Temporary changes to your navigation